Context-Specific Causal Graph Discovery with Unobserved Contexts: Non-Stationarity, Regimes and Spatio-Temporal Patterns: Marked Independence Tests

 In particular rejecting homogeneity iff $p_0<\alpha$ leads to a valid test (Def.\ \ref{def:error_control_power_meta}). \end{lemma} \begin{rmk} Controlling via a binomial, thus via an \emph{integer} count, will typically not control at $\alpha$ but rather below $\alpha$ (at the next larger count $k$ such that the cdf at $k$ is greater than $1-\alpha$); this would be true even if all approximations were exact. \end{rmk}

 An appropriate definition of soundness for the estimator $\hat{q}_\beta^\leq$ is discussed in §\ref{apdx:homogeneity_quantile_est}.
-In §\ref{apdx:homogeneity_quantile_est} we also provide such sound estimators based on analytical results for partial correlation and based on bootstrapping\Slash{}shuffling for general estimators and analyze them numerically.
-Our other numerical results employ the analytical estimate, primarily for low run-time at small loss of power; applications and specialized versions for time series (beyond MCI, cf.\ §\ref{apdx:MCI}) may want to reconsider this choice.
+In §\ref{apdx:homogeneity_quantile_est} we also provide such sound estimators based on analytical results for partial correlation and based on bootstrapping\Slash{}shuffling suitable for general estimators and analyze them numerically on partial correlation.
+Subsequent numerical results employ the analytical estimate, primarily for low run-time at small loss of power; applications and specialized versions for time series (beyond MCI, cf.\ §\ref{apdx:MCI}) may want to reconsider this choice.
 Proofs and a discussion of power-results can be found in §\ref{apdx:testing_homogeneity}.

 \paragraph{Choice of hyperparameters:} Scans over the hyperparameters block-size $B$ and quantile $\beta$ on uninformative priors (see Fig.\ \ref{fig:homogeneity_power}) can be used to pick reasonable hyperparameters.
 Unsurprisingly, on large (ground-truth) regimes, larger blocks perform better, thus we propose, additionally to the \inquotes{uninformed} hyperparameters, a second set of parameters for the case where background-knowledge suggests large ($\gtrsim 100$ data points per segment) regimes.
 We pick hyperparameters based on sample-size $N$ and size of the conditioning-set $|Z|$ based on a simple semi-heuristic form.
 A detailed analysis is given in §\ref{apdx:homogeneity_hyper_heuristic}.
 If substantial prior knowledge on ground-truth regime-sizes is available it may make sense to consult the figures in \ref{apdx:homogeneity_hyper_heuristic} for better choices.
+A summary will be given in Rmk.\ \ref{rmk:hyperparam_meaning}.

+\begin{rmk} Note that the argument (and test) given in this section is making a \emph{direct} decision about the presence of non-IID structure, without requiring an explicit \mbox{(time-)}\allowbreak{}resolution of regimes.
+Indeed, given an (approximate) resolution into multiple (say two) regimes differing by $\Delta d = |d_1-d_0|$, testing IIDness must avoid (take into account) over-fitting the regime-structure: Allowing too many choices (high temporal resolution) for regime-resolutions will inflate the null (the $\alpha$-plausible value-range for $\Delta d$ given IID data), so an indirect approach must control overfitting (related to the choice of block-sizes in our approach) \emph{and} estimate the corrected null-distribution (which can be complicated). \end{rmk}